Call for Papers

-Baltic Connections 2021: a Conference in Social Science History
+Baltic Connections: a Conference in Social Science History

-The Baltic Connections 2021 will take place at the University of Helsinki, Finland, from April 20 to 21.
-It is hosted by the University of Helsinki and its discipline of Economic and Social History.
+The Baltic Connections 2022 will take place at the University of Jyväskylä, Finland, from June 16 to 17.
+It is hosted by the Department of History and Ethnology at the University of Jyväskylä together with Economic and Social History discipline at the University of Helsinki.
 As with the earlier conferences in Helsinki and Jyväskylä, we aim to bring together scholars working on comparative, economic, social, global, and other types of history and related social sciences to address various “East-West” historical processes and events as well as comparative and transnational analysis, including at the Baltic region, Europe, and the world.
 Potential topics include but are not limited to trade, migration, comparative development, international political economy and the diffusion and transplantation of institutions, ideas and cultural influences.
 Moreover, we want to promote interdisciplinary encounters and discussions, with the goal of bringing together scholars working in Western, Nordic, Central and East European, Baltic, and Russian universities.
 We are open to proposals that incorporate new digital technologies and ideas for roundtables.

-The deadline for proposals is March 16, 2021.
-In addition to individual papers, proposals for whole three to four paper panels are appreciated.
-The participants will be notified of acceptance on a rolling basis and on March 21 at the latest.
-Proposals can be submitted to email@example.com.
-All the papers accepted for the canceled 2020 conference are automatically accepted for the 2021 conference.
-We will contact the authors to ask for details and possible changes.
+The deadline for proposals is April 1, 2022.
+In addition to individual papers, proposals for three to four paper panels are appreciated.
+The participants will be notified of acceptance on April 16 at the latest.
+Proposals can be submitted online via the conference submission system.
+If you have questions about the event, please email email@example.com.

 The conference hosts a session track on History of Technology and Industry sponsored by the Finnish Society for the History of Technology.
 The session track accepts paper and session proposals about all aspects of history of technology and industry but focuses especially on the theme of transnational and regional histories in the Nordic and Baltic areas.
-To submit to this track, please email firstname.lastname@example.org.
-Moreover, the Finnish Quarterly for the History of Technology, offers conference participants the possibility to submit their papers for fast track consideration in the Journal.
+To participate, please choose the technology track in the online submission system.
+Early career researchers can apply assistance for conference and travel costs.
+If you have further questions about the track, email firstname.lastname@example.org.
+Moreover, the Finnish Quarterly for the History of Technology, Tekniikan Waiheita, offers conference participants the possibility to submit their papers for fast track consideration in the Journal.

 The organizing institutions are University of Helsinki, University of Jyväskylä, the Finnish Society for the History of Technology, and the Finnish Economic History Association.
-For more information, please email email@example.com or Jari Eloranta (firstname.lastname@example.org) and Olli Turunen (email@example.com) directly.
+For more information, please email email@example.com or Jari Ojala (firstname.lastname@example.org) and Merja Uotila (email@example.com) directly.